ClementBarbisan/Somaesthesia/Somaesthesia/Assets/NuitrackSDK/Tutorials/Virtual Fitting Room/Advanced Sample/Readme [fitting room sample].txt

 Initial check:

-1. Start the Virtual Fitting Room Advanced scene
+1. Start the "Virtual Fitting Room Sample" scene
 2. Hide clothes and turn on the skeleton.
 Make sure that the red points of the skeleton are exactly on top of the joints of the person in the image.
 3. Hide skeleton and turn on the mannequin display.
 Make sure that the model is exactly superimposed on top of the person in the image
 4. Hide mannequin and turn on the clothes display.